-The Palo Alto City Council on Monday (Dec.
-5) discussed various options for transforming the golf course to make way for the new levees — ranging from the cheapest option, which would affect six or seven holes, to the most ambitious one, which would change 12 holes, create 12 new greens and make room for a new soccer field.
+The City Council on Monday discussed various options for transforming the golf course to make way for the new levees -- ranging from the cheapest option, which would affect six or seven holes, to the most ambitious one, which would change 12 holes, create 12 new greens and make room for a new soccer field.
 While the council didn't make any decisions Monday, several members advocated broadening the conversation about the future of the 18-hole course.

-Councilman Larry Klein said discussing specific golf designs is premature and that the community needs to take a step back and consider whether a golf course is the best use for the 165-acre site along Embarcadero Road.
+Councilman Larry Klein said the discussion over golf designs is a bit premature and that the community needs to take a step back and consider whether a golf course is the best use for the 165-acre site.

-Mayor Sid Espinosa agreed and said the council should "weigh the different values" in the community.
+Mayor Sid Espinosa agreed and said the council should "weigh the decision and weigh the different values" in the community.

 "I'm in no way advocating that we lose the golf course, but I think we have a chance here to have this broader conversation," he added.
 "Shame on us if we're not able to find a way to have that conversation."

 This conversation would, however, have to happen quickly if the creek authority is to reach its objective of starting construction within about a year.
-The authority, to which the city contributes $98,000 a year, will pay for mitigating the environmental impacts of building the levee, including the cost of the cheapest reconfiguration for the golf course.
-The city's consulting firm, Forrest Richardson & Associates, had estimated that option to cost about $3 million.
+The authority, to which the city contributes $98,000 a year, will pay for mitigating the environmental impacts of building the levee, including the cost of reconfiguring the six or seven holes that the cheapest option involves.
+The city's consulting firm, Forrest Richardson & Associates, had estimated the cheapest option to cost about $3 million.

-If the council were to choose to pursue the more ambitious options, the city would pay for the additional upgrades.
+If the council chooses to pursue the more ambitious options, the city would have to pay for the additional upgrades.
 One moderate alternative, which would add eight greens to the course and reconfigure eight or nine holes, has an estimated price tag of about $4.1 million.